encodeous/offlinejudge/README.md

 - Create a `judge.yaml`, an example is shown below.
 - Modify the configuration to your heart's content.
 - To run the judge, open a terminal and execute `judge run`.
 Make sure the current working directory contains a `judge.yaml`, or specify the path to `judge.yaml` with `judge run <configuration file path>`

+## Features

+- Pre-judge commands - used for compilation, cleanup etc
+- Independent resource limits for `[solution, reference, generator]`
+- Parallel Judging - Allows for faster judging
+- Short Circuit - Stops execution when a non-ac case is found
+- Pretty printing - Nicely formatted judging results, similar to the format used on dmoj.ca
+- Token/Exact grading - Able to switch between Exact grading and Tokenized Grading (separated by `\n` or space)

+### Version Compatibility

+In future versions, old configuration files may **not** be compatible with older versions!

 ### Example Configuration